Write a plugin#

 Now you have defined your plugin already, let's distribute it to PyPI.
 PDM's plugins are discovered by entry point types.

 pdm entry point and point to your plugin callable (yeah, it doesn't need to be a function, any callable object can work):

 1 2 3 4

 1 2 3 4 5 6 7

 Activate the plugin#

 As plugins are loaded via entry points, they can be activated with no more steps than just installing the plugin.

 pdm with normal

-The core idea is you must install the plugin in the same site-package directory as
+The main principle is you must install the plugin in the same site-package directory as

 Now type in